mobilabsolutions/eslint-config/README.md

 ## Overrides

-You can easily override specific this settings.\
+You can easily override any specific options.\
 See http://eslint.org/docs/developer-guide/shareable-configs for more information.

 ### Example